Red Dog Mine

 Organic compounds associated with past petroleum hydrocarbon spills were not part of the risk assessment because they occur in localized areas, primarily at the port site.
 These organic compounds generally remain at depth or beneath pavement, and therefore are not in a place where current human exposure occurs.

 The areas surrounding the DMTS where fugitive dust has been deposited are being evaluated to determine what risks the fugitive dust deposition poses to human health and the environment and what actions may be necessary to reduce those risks.
-The process used is the state's contaminated sites cleanup process laid out in regulation (see more on the cleanup process).
+The process used is the state's contaminated sites cleanup process laid out in regulation.
 This process allows a risk assessment to be conducted to get very specific information to estimate possible risks to humans, plants, animals and the environment posed by current and future exposure to metals in soil, water, sediments, and biota in areas surrounding the DMTS.

 The risk assessment evaluates whether people and the environment could be exposed to possibly hazardous substances and assesses what the risks are from exposure.
 It is used by DEC managers to determine whether any additional cleanup or control measures are necessary.
 During preparation of the risk assessment residents provided information about how they use the land and what foods they gather so this information can be considered.
 Much information has been gathered from village meetings and direct contact with DEC, and has been incorporated into the risk assessment.